mckennapsean/dissertation/content/1-intro.md

-Using the design activity framework, we conducted a successful design study to create a cyber security visualization dashboard, discussed in Chapter 5.
+Using the design activity framework, we conducted a successful design study to create a cyber security visualization dashboard, discussed in [@sec:security].
 This design study introduced significant challenges to user-centered design, such as limited access to end users and data.
 We present several design methods that were used to overcome these challenges, and we discuss the design and successful evaluation and deployment of this dashboard.

-A second validation of the design activity framework is discussed in Chapter 6: the design of a data storytelling authoring tool.
+A second validation of the design activity framework is discussed in Chapter ?: the design of a data storytelling authoring tool.
 For this project, we have studied how authors currently use data visualization in telling stories on the web.
 Using the techniques we have observed, we will create an authoring tool to